-The 2017 Rob Guest Endowment Awards were launched today, and applications for all awards are now open.
+The 2018 Rob Guest Endowment Awards have been launched, with applications for all awards are now open.
 The Rob Guest Endowment is Australia’s most exciting scholarship program in performing arts, providing financial assistance and industry support to the next generation of musical theatre stars, creators and musicians.
-The 2017 prize package is valued at over $50,000, including the $20,000 major prize – the Rob Guest Endowment Award.
+The 2018 prize package is valued at over $45,000, including the $20,000 major prize, The Rob Guest Endowment Award.

-This award is fully funded by the Melbourne’s East End Theatre District, an initiative of Mr Mike Walsh and the Marriner family to celebrate the six beautiful heritage theatres located in the cultural heart of the city, namely the Regent Theatre, Her Majesty’s Theatre, the Princess Theatre, the Comedy Theatre, the Forum and the Athenaeum Theatre.
+Chosen by the 2018 judging panel, this award is fully funded by the Melbourne’s East End Theatre District, an initiative of Mr Mike Walsh and the Marriner family to celebrate the six beautiful heritage theatres located in the cultural heart of the city, namely the Princess Theatre, Her Majesty’s Theatre, the Regent Theatre, the Comedy Theatre, Forum Melbourne and the Athenaeum Theatre.

 Applicants also compete for The Playbill Future Prospect Award, a $1,500 cash prize, which will be bestowed upon a semi-finalist who didn’t make the finals but is of sufficient interest to the judges to encourage them to return next year.

 Past winners have been glowing in their praise for the experience of entering the Rob Guest Endowment Awards.
 “To this day the honour of being included amongst a group of finalists for The Rob Guest Endowment, artists whose careers continue to inspire me and the unprecedented joy of winning in 2011, remains one of the greatest moments of my career,” said Blake Bowden, 2011 RGE Winner.